 We explore 4 tips that can help your website adhere to ADA compliance.
 We also share four exciting new ADA compliance processes that Digible has rolled out to ensure that its customers don't discriminate and offer the best UX possible.

 About 1 in 5 Americans have disabilities which means that there is no doubt that a potential renter with a disability is bound to interact with your website.
 It’s vital that the multifamily industry keep this in mind when constructing and remodeling a property’s website.

 You might be wondering, what is the importance of ADA compliance on your site?
 Websites that are not accommodating to those with disabilities are in violation of the ADA Title II, III.
-With 1 out of 4 adults in America living with a disability, it’s essential that your website is inclusive to any and every user.
 It’s also equally important to note that Google rewards websites that provide accommodation for their disabled users.
 Complying with the ADA for your website not only allows it to be easily accessible to the disabled community, but also benefits the overall SEO of your property’s site as well.

 So now what?
 How do you ensure that you’re doing the best to foster an inclusive website for potential renters and current residents?
 Lucky for you we have what you need to help your site achieve ADA web compliance.

 Here are four easy steps that can help make your website more ADA compliant:

 Colors and Design - While it may be tempting to include vibrant colors to the design of your property’s website, shifting to contrasting colors (i.e. black and white) is the best way to make sure most of your visitors can easily navigate through your site.
 Sticking to neutral, sleek, modern designs and colors can allow users to easily disguise between certain text and buttons and links on your site.